panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 ## 7. Summary

 Calling `fetch()` starts a request and returns a promise.
 When the request completes, the promise resolves to the response object.
-From the response object, you can extract data in the format you need: JSON, raw text, Blob.
+From the response object you can extract data in the format you need: JSON, raw text, Blob.

-Because `fetch()` returns a promise, you can simplify the code by using the `async/await` syntax.
+Because `fetch()` returns a promise, you can simplify the code by using the `async/await` syntax: `response = await fetch()`.

 You've found out how to use `fetch()` accompanied with `async/await` to fetch JSON data, handle fetching errors, cancel a request, perform parallel requests, and how to intercept the requests using decorators.